PaulyDuk/sunshine-minds/README.md

 - Add a confirmation message that appears after successful form submission.
 - Ensure the Contact Us page design is consistent with the website's overall theme.

+<h3>User Story 7 - Mindfulness</h3>

+**Acceptance Criteria**

+As a user I would like to know if there are any information that could help me in the moment if I am struggling with my mental health

+**Acceptance Criteria**

+- Short snippets of information to assist the user

+**Tasks**

+- Create a list of tips on the index page
+- Anchor tag from the nav bar
+- Ensure the anchor tag works correctly on all screen sizes

 # UX design
 # Features